 The Partnership takes interest in Bainbridge

-These considerable alterations had a significant impact on the shop’s fortunes, but it became apparent by the early 1950’s that backing by a larger company was needed in order to guarantee future financial success.
-Little surprise therefore that soon afterwards, the John Lewis Partnership was approached regarding the takeover of Bainbridge.
+These considerable alterations had a significant impact on the shop’s fortunes, but it became apparent by the early 1950s that backing by a larger company was needed in order to guarantee future financial success.
+Soon afterwards, the John Lewis Partnership was approached regarding the takeover of Bainbridge.